NurSyatila/MachineLearning/README.md

 ## How to Use this Repository
 1. Clone the repository to your local machine: `git clone https://github.com/username/MachineLearning.git`
 2. Navigate to the repository directory: `cd MachineLearning`
-3. Open the Jupyter Notebooks:
+3. Open the Jupyter Notebooks:<br />
   a.
 Install Jupyter if you haven't already: `pip install notebook` <br />
   b.
 Start the Jupyter server: `jupyter notebook` <br />
 4. Open each notebook to explore the lessons and exercises
 5. OR simply, change the domain from 'github.com' to 'githubtocolab.com'.
 The notebook will open in Colab.